 The availability of municipal water and wastewater treatment systems can play a pivotal role in the a community's economic development capacity and ability to compete with other locations in the region.
 Most of the town's commercial and industrial zoning districts are served by either the Sturbridge or Southbridge municipal wastewater treatment plants.
 According to the recently completed Sturbridge Wastewater Management Plan (WMP), both treatment plants are at or nearing capacity and will require upgrades to support existing and future development.
 The WMP calls for a 500,000 GPD upgrade of the Sturbridge treatment plant but does not recommend extension of sewer lines to the Special Use zoning district along Route 15.
-It is imperative that the WMP be revised to reflect the demand for serving the town's existing and future commercial and industrial zoning districts as priority service areas.
-In addition, it is equally important to administer the review process for new sewer tie-ins in a consistent and equitable manner in order to reduce potential deterrents to future economic development opportunities.
+The Board of Selectman voted in early 2011 that the sewer system extension to the Route 15 area be tabled until the completion of the Wastewater Treatment Plant upgrades and a determination of acceptable flows.
+Additionally, consideration should be given to identifying and procuring at least 10 acres of suitable land in the area for groundwater discharge.
+Grant money will be sought to fund this effort.
 Adequate water and sewer capacity, in conjunction with a well functioning highway network, will help to ensure that the town remains well positioned to compete with development sites located within the region.

-Regional development and Collaboration
+Regional Development and Collaboration